ThousandMonkeysTypewriter/ThousandMonkeysTypewriter.github.io/README.md

 ### What is neural program synthesis?

-In recent years, [Deep Learnig](https://en.wikipedia.org/wiki/Deep_learning) has made [considerable progress](https://arxiv.org/ftp/arxiv/papers/1801/1801.00631.pdf) in areas such as speech recognition, image recognition, and game playing.
+In recent years, [Deep Learnig](https://en.wikipedia.org/wiki/Deep_learning) has made [considerable progress](https://arxiv.org/ftp/arxiv/papers/1801/1801.00631.pdf) in areas such as online advertising,, speech recognition and image recognition.
 The success of DL lets us to change the view on the way the software itself is being created.
-We can use neural nets to gradualy increase automation in the process oft programm creation, and help engineers to get more results with less efforts.
+We can use neural nets to gradualy increase automation in the process oft program creation, and help engineers to get more results with less efforts.

 There are a great deal of applications for program synthesis.
 Successful systems could one day automate a job that is currently very secure for humans: computer programming.
 Imagine a world